Join the Celebration

 As we spend more time encouraging our youth to become caring and compassionate citizens, it makes sense that we offer them opportunities to put these principles into action in a variety of ways.
 Many schools organize school-wide or class-based community service projects that address student-identified needs at school or in the community.
 Often the goals and activities of these projects are woven into or drawn from curricular objectives.

 In one school, for example, students send holiday cards to the seniors who live in a nearby residence.
 In another, as part of a social and environmental studies project, students spend an afternoon picking up litter in the neighborhood adjacent to the school.
+Social justice and global citizenship can be demonstrated to students through events such as a clothing/toy drive or volunteer activities at a local homeless shelter.
 Such community outreach projects strengthen relationships between students and the community.

-Whatever the initiative or project, be it big or small, students learn vital lessons in empathy, understanding and goodwill when encouraged to help others.
+Whatever the initiative or project, be it big or small, students learn vital lessons in empathy, understanding and social justice when encouraged to help others.

 6. Opportunities for professional development for all staff focused on creating a positive school climate